“Kiama Beach“ is a short train ride from Sydney, Australia. This train journey takes you through some of the most beautiful beaches near Sydney.

-We took a train to Kiama from Circular Quay in Sydney, NSW on the South Coastline, changing trains at Wolli Creek Station.
+We took a train to Kiama from Circular Quay station in Sydney, New South Wales, on the South Coastline, changing trains at Wolli Creek Station.

 It was a fantastic 3-hour journey as we saw many beautiful scenic places while passing through different places on the train ride.
 Especially, the ride from Helensburg to Kiama, passing Wollongong was amazing.